Who We Are

 Seeing the water crisis through the lens of gender, WaterRising Institute envisions an equitable, water positive future, one where all voices are heard, all barriers to gender are removed, and more water is replenished than used in every aspect of water management.

-WaterRising’s mission is to accelerate gender parity in water management by helping utilities, industries and government prioritize a gender-inclusive, water positive approach to solving our water crisis made urgent by the climate emergency.
+WaterRising’s mission is to make water management inclusive for all genders by helping utilities, industries and government prioritize a gender-inclusive, water positive approach to solving our water crisis made urgent by the climate emergency.

 Our work is shaped by seven values: Courage, Accountability, Inclusiveness, Collaboration, Innovation, Integrity and Respect.